PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-B0943$+$10's single pulses' distributions of $L/I$, PA and ellipticity angle (EA) for all 4 epochs (14519 pulses in total) are shown in Figure~\ref{fig:PALI}'s left sub-figure.
-For the main pulse component phase range (-0.06, 0.06), there are PA patches located around $0^{\circ}$ and $\pm 90^{\circ}$, indicating the existence OPMs.
-OPMs can also be seen directly from some individual pulses' PAs, like those shown in Figure~\ref{fig:single_z}.
-For the precursor component phase range (-0.2, -0.08), there is only one PA patch, which is on the same RVM curve with the main pulse PA patch around $0^{\circ}$.
-The respective dominating polarization modes of the main pulse and the precursor are orthogonal, which is in accord with the PA curve fitting results in Section~\ref{sec:PA_geo}.
-It is worth noticing that although the integrated profile shows circular polarization (Stokes $V$) of totally plus sign, a fraction of single pulses' ellipticity angles are actually smaller than $0^{\circ}$, indicating some minus-sign $V$ appears in single pulses.
+B0943$+$10's single pulses' distributions of $L/I$, P.A. and E.A. for all 4 epochs (14519 pulses in total) are shown in Figure~\ref{fig:PALI} (i).
+For the main pulse component longitude range ($-20^{\circ}$, $20^{\circ}$), there are P.A. patches located around $0^{\circ}$ and $\pm 90^{\circ}$, indicating the existence of OPMs.
+OPMs can also be seen directly from some individual pulses' P.A.s, like those shown in Figure~\ref{fig:single_z}.
+For the precursor component longitude range ($-70^{\circ}$, $-20^{\circ}$), there is only one P.A. patch, which is on the same RVM curve with the main pulse P.A. patch around $0^{\circ}$.
+The respective dominating polarization modes of the main pulse and the precursor are orthogonal, which is in accord with the P.A. curve fitting results in Section~\ref{sec:rvm}.
+The P.A., E.A. and $L/I$ distributions for B mode and Q mode are also shown in Figure~\ref{fig:PALI}(ii) (iii).
+In Figure~\ref{fig:PALI} (ii) for the B mode's case, the extra component at longitude $\phi \approx -15^{\circ}$ described in LRFS in Section~\ref{sec:230827} and~\ref{sec:220902} also clearly appears.
+The extra component tends to have pure SPM P.A. patch, higher $L/I$ and more negative $V$ than the main part of B mode pulse component.

-We wonder if different signs of EA (i.e. the signs of Stokes $V$) correspond to different PA patches (or equivalently, different OPMs).
-Figure~\ref{fig:PAEA} shows the relation between EAs and cosPAs with the points from Figure~\ref{fig:PALI}.
-From Figure~\ref{fig:PAEA} we find that pulse bins with PA around $\pm 90^{\circ}$ , which means a small value of cosPA, tend to have EA $> 0$ ($V>0$).
-But for pulse bins with PA around $0^{\circ}$ , whose cosPAs are large ($0.8-1$), they are more likely to have EA $<0$ ($V<0$).
-Compared with the results of~\cite{deshpande2001}, PA patch around $\pm 90^{\circ}$ is the primary polarization mode (PPM), and the PA patch around $0^{\circ}$ is the secondary polarization mode (SPM).
+It is worth noticing that although the integrated profile shows always $V>0$, a fraction of single pulses' ellipticity angles are actually below $0^{\circ}$, indicating some minus-sign $V$ appears significantly in single pulses.
+We wonder if different signs of Stokes $V$ correspond to different P.A. patches (or equivalently, different OPMs).
+Figure~\ref{fig:PAEA} shows the relation between circular polarization degrees $V/I$ and P.A.s subtracted by the purple RVM curve in Figure~\ref{fig:PALI}.
+Compared to Figure~\ref{fig:PALI} we find that pulse bins with P.A. around $\pm 90^{\circ}$ tend to have $V>0$.
+But for pulse bins with P.A. around $0^{\circ}$, they are more likely to have $V<0$.
+Moreover, the polarization mode with $V>0$ tends to have larger $|V|$.
+Compared to the results of~\cite{deshpande2001} (also introduced in Section~\ref{sec:intro}), in Figure~\ref{fig:PALI}, P.A. patch around $\pm 90^{\circ}$ is the primary polarization mode (PPM), and the P.A. patch around $0^{\circ}$ is the secondary polarization mode (SPM).
 The main pulse component has certain amounts of both PPM and SPM, but dominated by PPM.
-The precursor's PAs are on the same RVM curve with SPM patch of the main pulse component, indicating that the precursor component is pure SPM.
+The precursor's P.A.s are on the same RVM curve with SPM patch of the main pulse component, indicating that the precursor component is pure SPM.